Cervicocranial syndrome

-Cervicocranial syndrome or (Craniocervical Junction Syndrome: CCJ syndrome) is a neurological illness.
-It is a combination of symptoms that are caused by an abnormality in the neck.
-The bones of the neck that are affected are cervical vertebrae (C1 - C7).
-This syndrome can be identified by confirming cervical bone shifts, collapsed cervical bones or misalignment of the cervical bone leading to improper functioning of cervical spinal nerves.
-Cervicocranial syndrome is either congenital or acquired (as a result of injury or disease).
-Some examples of diseases that could result in cervicocranial syndrome are Chiari disease, Klippel-Feil malformation osteoarthritis, and trauma.
+Cervicocranial syndrome or (craniocervical junction syndrome, CCJ syndrome) is a combination of symptoms that are caused by an abnormality in the cervical vertebrae leading to improper function of cervical spinal nerves.
+Cervicocranial syndrome is either congenital or acquired.
+Cervicocranial syndrome may be caused by Chiari disease, Klippel-Feil malformation, osteoarthritis, and physical trauma.
 Treatment options include neck braces, pain medication and surgery.
-The quality of life for individuals suffering from CCJ syndrome can improve through surgery.
+The quality of life for individuals suffering from Cervicocranial syndrome can improve through surgery.

-Signs and Symptoms
+Signs and symptoms

 Cervicocranial syndrome has a wide range of symptoms.
 These symptoms often include: